Safe and Efficient Disposal

 • Recycling and reusing water to improve efficiency.

 Most of our water consumption takes place in our refining operations.
-Based on the World Resources (WRI) Water Risk Atlas tool, Aqueduct, we determined that only two of our 15 refineries are located in regions with high baselines water stress.
+Based on the revised version of the World Resources Institute’s Water Risk Atlas tool, Aqueduct, we determined that three of our 15 refineries are located in regions with high baseline water stress.
 Reduction and mitigation initiatives include the evaluation of reused municipal wastewater for cooling tower purposes and acquisition of secured water rights.
-Water scarcity can be risk not only to communities but also to the refining operations, as water is needed for cooling, heating and processing.
+Water scarcity can be a risk not only to communities but also to the refining operations, as water is needed for cooling, heating and processing.

 Securing Our Operations

 • At our Wilmington refinery, we are installing facilities to use treated municipal wastewater to supplement our cooling tower makeup water.
-Upon project completion, we will save up to 420 million gallons of potable water pr year, equivalent to roughly the annual amount consumed by 3,800 U.S. households.
-23
+Upon project completion, we expect to save up to 420 million gallons of potable water per year, equivalent to roughly the annual amount consumed by 3,800 U.S. households (based on EPA's WaterSense average U.S. household consumption).

 Welcome Renewables teaser